Why they chose to become interime executive managers...

 Most interim managers today have been active in their profession for many years.
 They fully embrace this new lifestyle and approach to their career development.
-Many of their assignments last more than nine months and are increasingly focused on corporate transformations.
-Although this option is still predominantly pursued by men, 30% of the interim managers assigned with Valtus are women.
+Many of their assignments last more than 12 months and are increasingly focused on corporate transformations.

 At the heart of an assignment